The Day the Music Died: Civil Aeronautics Board investigation

-Subsequent investigations
+Autopsies and later investigations

+The county coroner, Ralph Smiley, arrived at the scene of the crash at 11:15 am on February 3, 1959 and he conducted a preliminary investigation.
+The same day, the bodies of Valens and Holly were examined by Smiley at the Wilcox Funeral Home in Clear Lake.
+The examination of Richardson's remains took place the next day at the same mortuary.
+The coroner reported that the four victims had died instantly, the cause of death being gross trauma.

+Upon arriving to Iowa to retrieve his brother's body, Larry Holly visited the scene of the crash.
+In it, he retrieved Holly's shaving kit.
+The bag had its side zip-up compartment missing along with Holly's cash earnings and the .22 revolver he carried.
+The cash never appeared, while the gun was found by Albert Juhl after the snow melted.
+A bullet was missing in the chamber at the time Juhl turned it to the authorities, which sparked rumors of a possible discharge of the revolver on the plane prior to the crash.
+Juhl later admitted that he had fired the bullet to test if the gun worked after months in the frozen ground.

 On March 6, 2007, in Beaumont, Texas, Richardson's body was exhumed for reburial.
-Forest Lawn Cemetery moved his body to a more suitable area after plans were made to erect a bronze statue near his gravesite to accompany a newly received historical marker.
+Forest Lawn Cemetery moved his body to a more suitable area after plans were made to erect a bronze statue near his grave site to accompany a newly received historical marker.
 As the body was to be placed in a new casket while above ground, the musician's son, Jay Perry Richardson, took the opportunity to have his father's body re-examined to verify the original coroner's findings and asked forensic anthropologist William M. Bass to carry out the procedure.

-A longstanding rumor surrounding the accident, which this re-examination sought to confirm or dispel, asserted that an accidental firearm discharge took place on board the aircraft and caused the crash.
-It had also been speculated that Richardson initially survived the crash and crawled out of the wreckage in search of help before succumbing to his injuries, prompted by the fact that his body was found farther from the plane than the other victims.
-Bass and his team took several X-rays of Richardson's body and eventually concluded that the musician had indeed died instantly from extensive, unsurvivable fractures to virtually every bone in his body.
+The longstanding rumor of an accidental firearm discharge, as well as the speculation that Richardson initially survived the crash and crawled out of the wreckage in search of help before succumbing to his injuries, was discarded after Bass and his team took several X-rays of Richardson's body and eventually concluded that the musician had indeed died instantly from extensive fractures to virtually every bone in his body.
 No traces of lead were found from any bullet, nor any indication that he had been shot.
-Coroner Smiley's original 1959 report was, therefore, confirmed as accurate.

-In March 2015, the NTSB received a request to reopen the investigation into the accident.
+In March 2015, the National Transportation Safety Board received a request to reopen the investigation into the accident.
 The request was made by L. J. Coon, a retired pilot from New England who felt that the conclusion of the 1959 investigation was inaccurate.
 Coon suspected a possible failure of the right ruddervator, or a problem with the fuel system, as well as possible improper weight distribution.
-Coon argued that Peterson may have tried to land the plane and that his efforts should be recognized.
-The NTSB declined the request in April 2015, saying that the evidence presented by Coon was insufficient to merit the reconsideration of the original findings.
+The board declined the request in April 2015, saying that the evidence presented by Coon was insufficient to merit the reconsideration of the original findings.